...

 Can a foreigner buy a house in Italy?

 Foreign citizens are allowed to buy properties in Italy without any restrictions, in accordance with the Italian law.
-If you are planning to buy a home in Italy, you should submit:
+To buy a house in Italy, you must:

-• A residence permit, if you reside in Italy;
+• have a residence permit, if you reside in Italy;

-• Being part of a Country adhering to an international treaty that allows the purchase of property in Italy, if you are a foreign citizen not residing in Italy;
+• belong to an international treaty state that allows the purchase of real estate in Italy, if you are a foreign national without residence in Italy;

-• Being a EU citizens or part of an EEA country or stateless persons resident for more than 3 years;
+• be a EU citizens or part of an EEA country or stateless persons resident for more than 3 years;

-• Being in possession of a valid passport;
+• be in possession of a valid passport;

 Can I live in Italy if I buy a house there?